Easy Quinoa Pizza Bites (Toddler Quinoa Bites)

 You only need 6 key ingredients plus some spices to make this quinoa snack recipe.

-• Egg – This is important to hold the pizza bites together!
-Eggs act as a binder and also provide a good amount of nutrition!
+- Egg – This is important to hold the pizza bites together!
+Eggs act as a binder and also provide so much nutrition – eggs for kids are great!

-• Spices – garlic powder, red pepper flakes and Italian seasoning, but change or add as you see fit.
+- Spices – I’ve used garlic powder, red pepper flakes and Italian seasoning, but change or add as you see fit.

 We like to serve with hummus, marinara sauce or pizza sauce, or easy spinach pesto.